jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 (ai-tool)=
 ### ⚙️ AI tool

 We will be using Cursor and Claude Code throughout this tutorial.
 Please install them if you would like to follow along.

-You are totally welcome to use any AI tool you have installed on your computer!
-Many of them follow similar patterns and expose similar functionality.
+Other tools work similarly, but we won’t cover them here.

 #### 🎨 Setting up Cursor